-Boring sponges grow on oysters reefs and other mollusk colonies.
-They bore holes into oyster shells to find shelter inside the oysters.
+Grow on oysters reefs and other mollusk colonies.
+Bore holes into oyster shells to find shelter inside the oysters.

 Found throughout the Chesapeake Bay.
-They may overwhelm some areas, but not be present in other areas.
+May overwhelm some areas but not be present in other areas.

 Boring sponges are filter feeders that draws in water through their tiny pores, filtering out plankton and other food particles.